 In addition to the NUCATS team science department, Northwestern helps bring together researchers through dozens of University Research Institutes and Centers.
 Yehiely says one of the more exciting trends is that these entities — intrinsically interdisciplinary themselves — are now starting to collaborate with one another, creating an amplifying effect.
 Examples include the Buffett Institute for Global Studies working with the Institute for Policy Research, and the Northwestern Argonne Institute of Science and Engineering working with the Institute for Sustainability and Energy.
 Most recently, the University launched the Institute for Innovations in Developmental Sciences, whose mission of transforming science to promote health draws on an especially wide range of Northwestern’s biomedical and social developmental sciences communities.

-Another important enabler is the Office of Research Development, which supports collaborative research across disciplines.
+Another important enabler is the Research Development, which supports collaborative research across disciplines.
 ORD provides resources, identifies funding opportunities, and hosts events for researchers looking to collaborate.
 One such event is what led Josh Leonard, associate professor of chemical and biological engineering, to his latest project programming synthetic cells with Jeff Sosman, an esteemed oncologist and renowned expert in melanoma.

 A faculty member since 2008, Leonard met Sosman through an ORD-organized workshop on cancer systems biology funded by the Northwestern Interdisciplinary 1-2-3 Program, one of the Ofiice for Research-based efforts designed to cultivate bold investigation.
 After the event, the two continued their conversations, and that’s when Leonard explained his group’s work with synthetic biology technology.
 “We work to develop the technologies and understanding that enable one to genetically engineer biological systems, such as cells, to carry out customized and useful tasks,” says Leonard.